If you love nature, camping, and getting back to the basics, then off grid living probably sounds pretty appealing.

 The one thing to be wary of when it comes to Tennessee is the tornados that rip through the area from time to time.

-Though the property tax is higher, there is plenty of freshwater and wild game, which makes it an attractive option.
+Though the property taxes are higher, than average there is plenty of freshwater and wild game, which makes it an attractive option.

 The laws in Idaho regarding off grid living aren’t as relaxed as in some of the other states on this list.